matplotlib/matplotlib/doc/devel/contributing.rst

 new_contributor_meeting>`_.
 We recommend joining the meeting to clarify any doubts, or lingering questions you might have, and to get to know a few of the people behind the GitHub handles 😉.
-You can reach out to @noatamir on `gitter
-<https://gitter.im/matplotlib/matplotlib>`_ for any clarifications or
+You can reach out to us on gitter_ for any clarifications or suggestions.
-suggestions.
 We <3 feedback!

 .. _new_contributors: